 Genetic testing results are most meaningful when the process begins with a family member who has already been diagnosed with breast cancer or ovarian cancer.
 That may be you, or it may be your mother, aunt, sister, or another family member.
 Here’s why:

 - If a family member with breast or ovarian cancer tests negative for a known abnormal gene linked to breast cancer risk, then it’s possible that a strong pattern of cancer in your family is due to some other inherited gene yet to be discovered by researchers.
-Based on family history alone, you and your relatives still should consider your risk of breast and ovarian cancer to be higher than that of the general population.
+Based on family history alone, you and your relatives still should consider your risk of breast and/or ovarian cancer to be higher than that of the general population.

 Sometimes, there are no living relatives with cancer who can undergo genetic testing.
 A genetic counselor can help you decide who in the family is the best person to test and why.